Sudarshan50/Calyb_AI_Assignment_Prompt/README.md

 ### Admin
 The ChatOverlay file is located at `admin/src/components/ChatBox/ChatOverlay.js`.
 ### Backend
 The main controller is located at `backend/controllers/foodControllers.js`.
-The two functions resposible for chat are `giveTourAdmin` and `giveTour`.
+The two functions responsible for chat are `giveTourAdmin` and `giveTour`.
 ### Frontend
 The ChatOverlay file is located at `frontend/src/components/ChatBox/ChatOverlay.js`.